aboutwout/auto_expire.ee2_addon/README.markdown

 ## Usage

-After installing Auto Expire it's settings are available at `Channel Administration › Channel Management › Channel Preferences › Channel Posting Preferences`.
-I know it's a bit hidden, but it seemed the most logical place to put them to me.
+After installing Auto Expire you alter the channel settings on the extension settings page.

 The textfield is the number of minutes|hours|days|weeks|months|years to add to the entry date.